Eshwar1212-maker/property-estimate/README.md

 docker compose exec web flake8 /code
 ```

 After this, you should see the form on localhost:8000, submit the form, and it will take you the the properties page!
+If you get a token issue related to CSRF tokens then just clear your browser, cash, and then re-load the application.

 ## Common issues during development